sepro/MemoBoard/README.md

     npm run-script build

+# Contribute to Memoboard

+Everyone that wishes to contribute to this project is welcome to reach out.
+Especially developers with JSX and React experience are invited so scrutinize and improve my code (this was my first project with that technology and there is room for growth and improvement)

 # Acknowledgements

 This project makes use of several python packages and javascript libraries, without these development would have been much more complicated.